intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Overview/install_gpu.md

 wget https://intel-extension-for-pytorch.s3.amazonaws.com/ipex_stable/xpu/intel_extension_for_pytorch-2.1.10%2Bxpu-cp39-cp39-win_amd64.whl
 ```

-You may install directly from the wheel archives and then install `bigdl-llm` using following commands:
+You may install dependencies directly from the wheel archives and then install `bigdl-llm` using following commands:

 ```
 pip install torch-2.1.0a0+cxx11.abi-cp39-cp39-win_amd64.whl